This is what I wrote earlier:

 Won't you please come try me on while I'm still for sale?

-I'm playful and goofy by nature.
-I think laughter is the most important attribute in a relationship.
-I'd like to think I'm a grown up kid with and endless desire for fun all enveloped in a responsible package.
-Most of my successful relationships (Have I had any??
-What am I doing here??) have been based on common activities like golf, curling, scrabble, home renovation, biking, as well as country music and too many other interests to list.
+Most of my more successful relationships have been based on common activities like golf, curling, scrabble, home renovation, biking, as well as country music and too many other interests to list.